flyteorg/flytesnacks/cookbook/core/extend_flyte/README.rst

         df = query_task(time=t)
         return process(df=df)

-There are two options when writing a new task type: you can write a task plugin as an extension in Flytekit or you can go deeper and write a plugin in the Flyte backend.
+There are two options when writing a new task type: you can write a task plugin as an extension in Flytekit, or you can go deeper and write a plugin in the Flyte backend.

 Flytekit-only plugin